Arnold Böcklin: Symbolism

 Influenced by Romanticism, Böcklin's symbolist use of imagery derived from mythology and legend often overlapped with the aesthetic of the Pre-Raphaelites.
 Many of his paintings are imaginative interpretations of the classical world, or portray mythological subjects in settings involving classical architecture, often allegorically exploring death and mortality in the context of a strange, fantasy world.

 Böcklin is best known for his five versions (painted 1880 to 1886) of the Isle of the Dead, which partly evokes the English Cemetery, Florence, which was close to his studio and where his baby daughter Maria had been buried.
 An early version of the painting was commissioned by a Madame Berna, a widow who wanted a painting with a dreamlike atmosphere.

 Clement Greenberg wrote in 1947 that Böcklin's work "is one of the most consummate expressions of all that is now disliked about the latter half of the nineteenth century."

 Legacy

-Böcklin influenced Giorgio de Chirico, who said "Each of Böcklin's works is a shock", and other Surrealist painters like Max Ernst and Salvador Dalí.
+During his lifetime, Böcklin achieved considerable recognition, especially in central Europe, and influenced younger artists such as Hans Thoma.
+After his death in 1901 his reputation declined rapidly as modern art styles made the literary character of his paintings seem old-fashioned.
+Despite this, his work was a significant influence on Giorgio de Chirico – who said "Each of Böcklin's works is a shock" – and was admired by Surrealist painters such as Max Ernst and Salvador Dalí.
+A general revival of interest in Böcklin began only in the 1960s.

 When asked who was his favorite painter, Marcel Duchamp controversially named Arnold Böcklin as having a major influence on his art.
 Whether Duchamp was serious in this assertion is still debated.

-H. R. Giger has created a picture called Homage to Boecklin, based upon Isle of the Dead.
+H. R. Giger created a picture called Homage à Böcklin, based upon Isle of the Dead.

-Several of his works are part of the collection of the Kunstmuseum Basel and exhibited there.
-There is currently also a room in the Kunsthaus Zürich dedicated to his work.
+Museums holding several works by Böcklin include the Kunstmuseum Basel and the Kunsthaus Zürich.